mpenet/legba/README.md

 * `:extra-routes` - extra routes to be passed to the underlying reitit router (using `{:syntax :bracket}`)

+* `:path-params-key` - where to locate the routing extracted path parameters - Defaults to reitit `:path-params`

 ### Notes

-You don't have to do any JSON marshaling, if the content-type is of application/json type we will read data as such, same goes for writing.
+* You don't have to do any JSON marshaling, if the content-type is of *application/json* type we will read data as such, same goes for writing.
 Given the validation library needs the data to be parsed, we preserve this work and re-use the parsed content.

+* `ring.middleware.params/wrap-params` is applied to the incoming request as to allow path params matching for validation.

 ### Documentation